corba777/persona_composer/README.md

 ## License / scope

+**MIT License** — full text in [`LICENSE`](./LICENSE) (Copyright © 2026 Artem Zvyagintsev).

-MIT — see [`LICENSE`](./LICENSE).
-Personal instrument for multi-agent experiments (game NPCs, process sims, MAS).
-Not aiming at a plugin marketplace or framework lock-in.
+You may use, copy, modify, and distribute this software under MIT terms.
+This is a personal instrument for multi-agent experiments (game NPCs, process sims, MAS) — not a plugin marketplace or framework lock-in.
 See [`CLAUDE.md`](./CLAUDE.md) for anti-goals and the full schema.